treydock/puppet-yum_cron/README.md

 #####`apply_updates`

 Boolean that determines if updates should be automatically installed.
-Default is `false`
+Default is `false`.
+If set to `true` then `download_updates` ignored.

 #####`debug_level`